Yukon Harbor orca capture operation: Orcas being herded

 By this time, Griffin had concluded that "his plans to provide a rental whale for the Portland Boat, Sports and Trailer Show" were dead.

-A second whale, a 13 ft male, was taken to the Seattle Public Aquarium on the 25th.
+A second orca, a 13 ft male, was taken to the Seattle Public Aquarium on the 25th.

-These two orcas would be sold to San Diego's Sea World, and named Kilroy (who was the calf) and Ramu.
+These two orcas would be sold to San Diego's SeaWorld and named Kilroy (who was the calf) and Ramu.